Young Marx

 The correct place of Karl Marx's early writings within his system as a whole has been a matter of great controversy.
 Some believe there is a break in Marx's intellectual development that divides his thought into two periods: the "Young Marx" is said to be a thinker who deals with the problem of alienation, while the "Mature Marx" is said to aspire to a scientific socialism.

 The debate centers on the reasons for Marx's transition from philosophy to the analysis of modern capitalist society.
 The controversy arose with the posthumous publication of the works that Marx wrote before 1845 — particularly the Economic and Philosophic Manuscripts of 1844 — which had been unavailable to earlier generations of Marxists.
 First published between 1927 and 1932, these writings provide a philosophical background to the economic, historical and political works that Marx had hitherto been known for.

-Orthodox Marxism follows a positivist reading that sees Marx as having made a progressive change towards scientific socialism.
+Some forms of Orthodox Marxism emphasize that it is a kind of scientific socialism, and de-emphasize Marxism's debt to Hegelianism.
 Marxist humanism, on the other hand, sees continuity between the Hegelian philosophical humanism of the early Marx and the work of the later Marx.